UOA-COMPSCI719-S2-2024/cs719-examples/example-4-3-stores/README.md

   In this app, there are also many examples of sharing data using stores.
 For example, `Counter` and [`CounterDisplay`](./src/lib/components/CounterDisplay.svelte) both get their data from the `counterStore` store defined in `basic-stores.js`.
 Therefore, when the user changes the counter value, the displayed sentence will also change.

 - **Derived stores**: We can create stores whose values are determined by the values of other stores.
 Then, when one store changes, the derived store's value will be automatically updated.
-A couple of examples of this are provide in `basic-stores.js` (`squareStore` on line 19, and `personStore` on line 34).
+A couple of examples of this are provide in `basic-stores.js` (`squareStore` on line 19, and `mathyStore` on line 33).
 We can access the values of derived stores in the same way as "normal" stores (i.e. by prepending with `$`).

 - **Favourite things list**: The page at [`/favourite-things`](./src/routes/favourite-things/+page.svelte) puts together many of the concepts Svelte II, into a more "real" app, allowing users to add, modify, and delete items from a "favourite things" list.
 The list is backed by a Svelte store located at [`lib/js/favourite-things-store.js`](./src/lib/js/favourite-things-store.js). **Note:** We will cover multi-page apps next!